SaerusTierialis/tModLoader_Homepage/Revamp_Classes.md

         * High damage, crit-focused
         * Snipe ability locks the player in place (even in the air) and prevents the normal use of weapons.
 The player can then shoot off a few very powerful attacks.
 Each shot will be more powerful than the last to reward being immobile for longer.
 The player will be able to end the ability early.
         * Snipe deals bonus damage to enemies caught in the trap
+        * Potentially an ability to add pierce to any projectiles

     1. Engineer
         * Utility class